niravcodes/niravcodes.github.io/_drafts/Meet Jobcat - The feline goddess of Freelance.md

 <!--more-->

 What the heck am I talking about?
 Well, first I bit a lot **lot** more than I could chew, but then procrastinated away for months so that now, when the deadline is knocking, I'm having to chew and chew and chew and chew.
-Pride won't let me spit, and deadline is knocking on the door like my own decrepit self is banging his head on the wall.
+Pride won't let me spit, and deadline is knocking on the door like my own decrepit self banging his head on the wall.